The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Here's a list of all the top free software for PCs, Macs and Linux, sorted by category.

-Microsoft's Office 2010 office suite is a costly proposition, with the Pro version retailing at around £390.
+Microsoft's Office 2010 office suite is a costly proposition, with the Pro version costing £190 even where you can get it cheaply.
 Yet you can furnish your machine with equivalents to most of its applications for nothing, thanks to open source alternatives.

-Updated.
-Created by the developers of Open Office, LibreOffice is an open source project which includes six programs, and is compatible with many Microsoft documents.
+LibreOffice is an open source project which includes six word-processing programs.
+It's compatible with many Microsoft documents.

-The newest version, 4.1.0 is now available and has had a facelift, making it look and feel much more like its Microsoft counterparts.
+The newest version, 4.2.2 is now out, and it looks and feel much more like its Microsoft counterparts.
 The programs included in LibreOffice are:

 Writer: A word processor, its equivalent of Microsoft Word.